frankframework/frank-manual/docs/source/gettingStarted/examineExample.rst

     .. image:: adapterStatusExample2.jpg

 #.
 Please hover over the icons shown as number 1 to number 5.
 They mean "Started", "Starting", "Stopped", "Stopping", "Error".
 You see here how many adapters you have and you see for each state how many are in that state.
 You get a general overview of the health of your configuration.
 #.
-In the row "Adapters", you see "Example2Adapter".
+In the row "Adapters", you see "Example2Adapter" (number 6).
 An adapter is comparable to a subroutine or method in a programming language.
 An adapter processes an incoming message, typically an XML document, and produces output.
 The meaning of "Receivers" will be explained in the next section.
 #.
 As a Frank developer, you will be very glad with the following feature.
 You can reload Frank configs without restarting the Frank!Framework.
 To do this, press the button labeled with number 1 in the figure below:

    .. image:: adapterStatusTopRight.jpg